 One-stop destination for all your mobile notifications

-I interviewed three people over the phone.
+I conducted semi-structured interviews with three people over the phone.
 I did this to learn about their habits around dealing with notifications in an entire day.
-Also, to learn how the time of the day during which they check their notifications influences that.
-I used the insights from the interview to identify breakdowns (shown below) i.e. design issues with the way notifications are rolled out right now.
+Also, to determine how the time of the day during which they check their notifications influences that.
+I used the insights from the interview to identify pain points with the way notifications are rolled out right now.

-I brainstormed specific opportunities for design innovation by considering the breakdowns from earlier interviews.
-I articulated them as user needs.
+I brainstormed specific opportunities for design innovation by considering the pain points identified from earlier interviews.
+I articulated the opportunities as user needs.
 These opportunities went on to serve as potential seeds for designs.

-I spent some time writing a point of view.
+I spent some time writing a problem statement.
 I ensured that the problem/opportunity is a deep user need rather than a surface need.

 I worked on making an inspiration board.
 It included verbal and design inspiration.
 I did this to learn from what’s out there and understand the existing landscape.

 I had now understood the existing landscape.
-I leveraged it to come up with two design ideas that addressed the Point of View I had written before.
-To illustrate the design ideas I used a storyboard for each one.
+I leveraged it to come up with two design ideas that addressed the problem statement.
+To illustrate the design ideas I sketched a storyboard for each one.

-I figured out my information architecture and functionality by sketching two paper prototypes.
+To figure out the information architecture and functionality, I sketched two paper prototypes.
 Each one instantiated a different storyboard.

-I identified potential issues with the prototypes.
-I performed a Heuristic evaluation of my prototypes by using Nielsen’s Heuristics.
-I then distilled the evaluation into a list of concrete changes I wanted to make (not shown).
+I performed a Heuristic evaluation of my prototypes by using Nielsen’s Heuristics to identify potential issues with the prototypes.
+I then distilled the assessment into a list of concrete changes I wanted to make (not shown).
 Furthermore, I decided to work further on prototype 1 as I found it more useful than prototype 2.
-That's because it truly solved the problem of "notifications overload".
+That's because it genuinely solved the problem of "notifications overload."
 It provided more control for a user over their notifications via filters.
 It also ensured that user could still access notifications later if they chose to do so.
 Prototype 2 provided no way to do this.